galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 > ```bash
 > mkdir <directory_name>
 > ```
-> 2. Change your location to the newly created directory
+> 2. Change your location to the created directory
 > ```bash
 > cd <directory_name>
 > ```